Emmett O'Neill

-Robert Emmett O'Neill (January 13, 1918 – October 11, 1993), was an American professional baseball player and former Major League Baseball pitcher.
+Robert Emmett O'Neill (January 13, 1918 – October 11, 1993) was an American professional baseball player and former Major League Baseball (MLB) pitcher.
 He played with the Boston Red Sox, Chicago Cubs and the Chicago White Sox.
 He batted and threw right-handed during his baseball career.
 He attended college at Saint Mary's College of California.

 Career

 O'Neill made his Major League debut with the Boston Red Sox on August 3, 1943.
 He played his final game on June 5, 1946, with the Chicago White Sox.
 He had two career shutouts and an ERA of 4.76.

 O'Neill died on October 11, 1993, in Sparks, Nevada at the age of 75 from coronary artery complications.
 He is buried at St Michael Church, Marquette, Michigan.